On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

-Theorem~\ref{funatt} above is the main result of the section.
+Theorem~\ref{funatt} is the main result of this section.
 First, it justifies the finiteness of the upper bound functional $\Fu$ for $u\in\Lambda$ with $\gsls{u}\neq \emptyset$.
-In a second time, it serves to construct constant and non constant elements in $\funset(u)$.
-Finally, the existence of a useful and optimal function is important for the optimality of the proposed function $\Fu$.
+Second, it serves to construct constant and non constant elements in $\funset(u)$.
+Finally, the existence of a useful and optimal function is important for the optimality of $\Fu$.

 \begin{theorem}[Existence of a useful optimal affine function] Let $u\in\Lambda$ such that $\gsls{u}\neq \emptyset$.
 Then, there exist $a>0$, $b\in (0,1)$ and $c\in\rr$ such that: \begin{enumerate} \item $\{k\in\nn : u_k>c\}\neq \emptyset$; \item $u_k\leq a b^k+c$ for all $k\in\nn$; \item $u_{\bigks_u}=ab^{\bigks_u}+c$. \end{enumerate} \end{theorem}